-This is an introductory course where no previous experience on stage is required and all students grades 9-12 are invited.
-Students will participate in a wide range of acting training exercises, including theatre games, theatrical movement exercises, voice exercises & techniques, pantomime, improvisation, beginning acting techniques, relaxation, vocal techniques, history, children's theater and musical theater.
+This is an introductory course where no previous experience on stage is required and all students are invited.
+Students will participate in a wide range of acting training exercises, including: theatre games, voice exercises, pantomime, and improvisation.
+The course will also identify key points in theatre history and explore many genres of theatre.
 Assessment is based on specific grading criteria, teacher observation of work habits, and technical/creative growth.

-8905 Theater Production CP Semester Grades 9- 12 2 Credits
+8905 Theater Production CP